briansfrank/proto/readme.md

 - [Constrained Queries](https://youtu.be/jZcFVCxLGek): create equip types with required points

+# Change Log
+Important changes since videos were recorded:

+- Axon shell allows you to evaluate new specs on the fly

+- Qualified names now use double colon such as `ph.points::Sensor`

+- Can load database from http URIs now too

+- Query slot syntax is now `Equip.points` instead of `Equip->points`

+- Functions that have been renamed:
+   - `isa ->  is/specIs`
+   - `query ->  queryAll`
+   - `lintFit ->  fitsExplain`
+   - `lintFindAllFits -> fitsMatchAll`

+- New xeto command line tool to compile to JSON

+- Subset of docs show data type functions (data lib)

 # Setup

 Xeto is packaged as a simple zip file with a command line tool that